Call 24/7

 Services:

-Spectracare Dale County is a suboxone drug treatment center in Ozark, AL located in the 36360 zip code.
+Spectracare Dale County is a suboxone treatment facility in Ozark, AL located in the 36360 zip code area.

 Location: 134 Katherine Avenue, Ozark, AL 36360 in Dale County